mybb/docs.mybb.com/1.8/development/standards.md

 Class names should be as descriptive as possible.
 Avoid using abbreviations where possible.
 Class names should begin with an uppercase character and words should be separated by an underscore.
 The brace must always be written on the line underneath the class name (“one true brace” form).

-Every class must have a documentation block that conforms to the PHPDocumentator standard (covered below).
+Every class must have a documentation block that conforms to the PHPDocumentor standard (covered below).

+{% highlight php startinline %}
 class Plugin_System {
     private $example;
 }
+{% endhighlight %}

 ### Constants

 Constants may contain both underscores and alphanumeric characters.
-All letters must be capitalized and to enhance readability, words in constant names must be separated by underscore characters.
+All letters must be capitalized and, to enhance readability, words in constant names must be separated by underscore characters.
 For example, `MYBB_ROOT`.

 Boolean and null value constants (`true`, `false` and `null`), however, should be completely lowercase.